ingadhoc/project/project_ux/README.rst

 #.
 Make Dates and Analytic Account fields visible on project form view.
 #.
 Add template in tasks for auto complete the data.
+#.
+Add to enter the project with a click on the project card from the kanban view.

 Installation
 ============